 - A lone worker inside the enclosed cab of a crane or other heavy equipment, vehicle, or harvester.

-- A person by themselves inside an office with four walls and a door.
+- A person by themselves inside an office with 4 walls and a door.

 - A lone worker inside of a cubicle with 4 walls (one with an opening for an entryway) that are high enough to block the breathing zone of anyone walking by, and whose work activity will not require anyone to come inside of the cubicle.

-Do fire, police, 911 dispatchers, and the like need to wear a cloth face covering when working at the desk during emergency calls?
+Do fire, police, 911 dispatchers, and the like need to wear a cloth face covering while working at the desk during emergency calls?

 Coverings/masks must be used when with other people, in accordance to the L&I guidance chart.